mschmidtkorth/logseq-msk-docs/pages/Queries.Advanced Queries.Tutorial.md

-# Advanced queries - a tutorial
+title:: Queries/Advanced Queries/Tutorial

 -
   #+BEGIN_IMPORTANT
   Playing around with queries can be **detrimental** to the health of your graph.
 Use a dedicated playground for this!
   #+END_IMPORTANT
-- ## Example 1, find a tag
+## Example 1, find a tag
 	- OK, let's start.
 The simplest query is probably:
 		-
 		  ```conf